FranciscoRuiz04/Python-Workshop/README.md

 - [x] Take your laptop with both code interpreter and Python **ALREADY INSTALLED AND READY TO CODING** to the classroom as well as the needed files to follow the explanation along the workshop.
 **_script.py_** file has the practice exercises and **SMN_1151.txt** file has the complementary data to carry out workshop.
 I recommend you to download both files before the start of the same.

 Along the workshop we going to be using **_Visual Studio Code_** as the code interpreter by default, though, you are free to use any other of your preference.
-If you do not have one yet in the **_Instalation_ folder** you will find the instructions to install and configure VS CODE for Python.
+If you do not have one yet in **_installation.pdf_** file you will find the instructions to install and setup VS CODE for Python.

 Do not hesitate to contact me for any doubt or comment.